RU-CS535-ADOX/Interpreting-MDETR-Using-Attribution-Guided-Factorization/README.md

 - Bounding Box coordinates - Then corresponding pred_boxes are scaled according to the size of the image to get the box coordinates.
 - Labels - ‘tokenized’ is then used to decode the input labels for each prediction.

-The above three data is then used to plot the final predictions on the given input image sample.
+The above three data are then used to plot the final predictions on the given input image sample.

 #### Model checkpoint paths